Entity Attestation Token (EAT) Measured Component

 configuration settings.
 This information could offer an attacker

-valuable insights.
+valuable insight.

 Any textual fields (e.g., Component Name and Component Version) that